 ARE YOU WORLD CUP READY?

-In addition there may be issues with those who are overcome by the excitement of it all and cannot make it into work the day following a match.
+In addition there may be issues with those who are overcome by the excitement of it all, celebrating or commiserating to excess and who do not make it into work the day following a match.

 The starting point is to make it clear what your policy will be with regard to this event.
 However you communicate this (memo, letter, e-mail, intranet, notice board) make sure that all employees know your expectations.

 Don’t get caught ‘off-side’ by unplanned absences